 There are many more you might try, but these are among the most popular:

-- Keep it Real.
-In all your materials, courses and resources ensure that you include real life examples that directly relate to daily challenges that your learners face in their roles.
+- Keep it real.
+In all your materials, courses and resources ensure that you include real-life examples that directly relate to daily challenges that your learners face in their roles.
 One of the most common reasons why learners seem disengaged is that the lessons being taught aren’t felt to be relevant or applicable.
-Common objections voiced might be “that’s all very well, but in the real world…” In interactive sessions, have learners provide their own examples for the topics under discussion.
+In interactive sessions, have learners provide their own examples for the topics under discussion.

-- Make it Personal.
+- Make it personal.
 Include examples from your company.
-This helps build trust and a rapport between the learner and the course leader or resource.
+This helps build trust and rapport between the learner and the course leader or resource.
 Personal stories help ground the learning and remove some of the distance between the theory and the practice.

-- Ask Questions.
+- Ask questions.
 Make sure you pause to assess how much is being absorbed at various stages of the learning process.
-Simple questions can be posed to course attendees to garner insight into what’s been understood.
-Assessments and quizzes help with online learning.
+Simple questions can be posed to course attendees to gain insight into what’s been understood.

-- Answer Questions.
+- Answer questions.
 Make sure you give permission for learners to ask burning questions during live sessions.
-It’s not enough to permit them to approach you afterwards, since the question may have proven directly pertinent to the topic in hand.
+It’s not enough to permit them to approach you afterwards, since the question may have proven directly pertinent to the topic at hand.
 By not sharing this moment with the group an opportunity is missed.
-Ask for attendees to raise a hand so you can choose an appropriate moment for interruption.
+Ask attendees to raise a hand so you can choose an appropriate moment for interruption.
 Use the chat facility and hand up facility for virtual training sessions.

-- Make a Game of It.
+- Make it fun.
 Anything you can do to instil a bit of fun into the learning experience will help.
 Even something as simple as a quiz can make learning more enjoyable.
 Hybrid or eLearning models are especially good for this purpose, since they can leverage all manner of online games and interactivity to gamify the experience.

 All these tips are all well and good but if your organisation hinders rather than helps your efforts then you will be facing a losing battle from the start.